RothITguy-jitsi/alpine-vm-wordpress/README.md

 of order or in isolation — each numbered file depends on variables and functions earlier files set up, same as it would in one unsplit script.

+Run standalone (the curl one-liner in [Quick Start](#quick-start)) with no `lib/`/`payload/` next to it, `install.sh` fetches them itself — a GitHub-generated tarball of this repo, into a temp directory removed when the run finishes.
+Run from a full clone, it finds them right next to itself and skips that step.
+Either way this is what actually gets used:

 ```
 .
 ├── install.sh                 # entry point — run this